davidmh/json-schema-validator.nvim/README.md

 When working with JSON Schemas, I find myself having to go back and forth between Neovim an one of the multiple online services that validate JSON Schemas.
-This plugin aims to solve that problem by providing a simple way to validate JSON Schemas directly in Neovim.
+This plugin aims to solve that problem by providing a simple way to validate JSON Schemas directly in Neovim, using [ajv-cli].

 ## Installation